 Bob Dylan — “It Must Be Santa”

-Sure, the artist born Robert Allen Zimmerman became an outspoken born-again Christian in the late ’70s, recording two gospel albums and refusing to perform his early secular work on tour.
+Sure, the artist born Robert Allen Zimmerman became an outspoken born-again Christian in the late ’70s, recording three gospel albums and refusing to perform his early secular work on tour.
 Still, it came as something of a surprise when the folk-rock hero recorded a Christmas album — even one as cheeky as 2009’s Christmas in the Heart.

 Bette Midler — “From a Distance (Christmas Version)”